-Though the Praxis and CBEST tests are acceptable WEST-B substitutes for out-of-state candidates, applicants are still encouraged to take the WEST-E tests at a Washington state location, or one of the five locations in other states, which include LaGrande, OR; San Francisco and Los Angeles, CA; New York, NY; and Phoenix, AZ.
-See www.west.nesinc.com for details.
+Though the Praxis and CBEST tests are acceptable WEST-B substitutes for out-of-state candidates, applicants are still encouraged to to take the paper WEST-E tests at a Washington state location by April, or at one of the five locations in other states in June, which include LaGrande, OR; San Francisco and Los Angeles, CA; New York, NY; and Phoenix, AZ.
+As noted above, the Elementary Education, English Language Arts, Math and Social Studies WEST-E tests will be available only on computer at 221 Pearson Professional Centers beginning November 2011, so these should be completed by April.